 That sounds simple enough, and a valuable benefit to have.
-Yet only a small minority of people take out whole-of-life cover – the vast majority opt for term insurance instead (and are probably right to do so).
+Yet only a small minority of people take out whole-of-life cover – the vast majority opt for term insurance instead.

 How life insurance policies work

 The difference between whole-of-life insurance and term insurance is that term insurance only runs for a set period.
 With term insurance you select how long you want the term of the policy to last when you get a quote, for example 25 years.

 As you will see when you compare life-insurance quotes, term insurance is a lot cheaper than whole-of-life cover, which is why so many more people take it out.

 Use life cover to cut your tax bill

 The main reason people still take out whole-life cover is to help cut their family’s tax bill, particularly inheritance tax (IHT).

 When you die, IHT is charged at 40 per cent on all your assets worth more than £325,000.
 This includes the family home, which means that millions now pay this unpopular tax.